boinor/boinor/CONTRIBUTING.md

 # Contributing

-poliastro is a community project, all contributions are more than welcome!
+boinor is a community project, all contributions are more than welcome!

 ## What you can do